What’s the best crosstab software for me?

 - Ability to build variables for more complex analysis

-- Tools for requirements such as summary tables from rating scales
+- Tools for requirements, such as summary tables from rating scales

-- And, much more!
-And, what you need!
+- And much more!

 How well the software fits with your current processes